-The meat processing sector has had a steady reliance on migration, including 457 visas, as an important source of skilled (and unskilled) workers for the industry, particularly in regional areas with seasonal labour requirements.
+The meat processing sector has had a steady reliance on migration, including 457 and 416 visas, as an important source of skilled (and unskilled) workers for the industry, particularly in regional areas with seasonal labour requirements.

-Identifiable occupations in the food product manufacturing sector which relate to meat and meat processing sub sector are shown in Figure 2 below.
+Identifiable occupations in the food product manufacturing sector that relate to the meat and meat processing sub-sector are shown in Figure 2 below.

-Figure 2: Occupations and their numbers in the meat and meat processing sector19
+Figure 2: Occupations and their numbers in the meat and meat processing sector 2